What if we could view falling out of love as sweetly as we do the mad infatuation we feel when we fall into it?

 How to fall out of love?
-Refuse to cling to what isn't in the highest purpose anymore, even if it hurt.
-Allow things to change our lives as they needed—as this is what lessens our suffering, although our instincts tend to scream, "Hang on!"
+Refuse to cling to what isn't in the highest purpose anymore, even if it hurts.
+Allow things to change our lives as needed—as this lessens our suffering, although our instincts tend to scream, "Hang on!"

 "If you love someone, let them go.
 For if they return, they were always yours.
 If they don't, they never were."
 Khalil Gibran

 However, this sensitivity is what we are striving for.
-We are meant to be affected and touched by life, so that we become compassionate beings, rather than hardened, controlling ones.
+We are meant to be affected and touched by life to become compassionate rather than hardened, controlling ones.

 When we stop trying to get something from each other, we offer the other person freedom—the gift of non-attachment.

 Maybe things will work out in a relationship—and perhaps they won't.
 Either way, we cease trying to force things because we're scared; we can't survive the lack of something.

 Through the practice of non-attachment, we become brave, like Buddha.
 It is an act that cracks open the cocoon of fear that likes to run our lives.